-Note: Sections 1 to 8, 10 to 12, 14 and 15, chapter 781, Oregon Laws 2003, provide:
+Note: Sections 1 to 8, 10, 11, 14 and 15, chapter 781, Oregon Laws 2003, provide:

 - Sec.
-1. (1) The State Accident Insurance Fund Corporation shall establish a reinsurance program for medical professional liability insurance policies issued by authorized insurers in the calendar years 2004, 2005, 2006 and 2007 to doctors of medicine and doctors of osteopathy licensed under ORS chapter 677 who: - (a) Have a rural practice according to the criteria established by the Office of Rural Health for purposes of ORS 315.613; - (b) Hold an active, unrestricted license to practice medicine; and - (c) Have an in-force policy of medical professional liability insurance with an authorized insurer with minimum limits of coverage of \$1 million per occurrence and \$1 million aggregate. - (2) The reinsurance program established in accordance with this section must be carried out in accordance with the plan approved under section 2 of this 2003 Act. - (3) The coverage provided under the reinsurance program shall be priced by the State Accident Insurance Fund Corporation, in accordance with rate standards or percentage reductions determined by the Director of the Department of Consumer and Business Services after consultation with the Office of Rural Health, at rates that will significantly reduce premiums for doctors to whom this section applies so as to make the medical professional liability insurance reasonably affordable. - (4)(a) The State Accident Insurance Fund Corporation may provide coverage as authorized in this section on such terms and conditions as the State Accident Insurance Fund Corporation determines to be reasonable, subject to the requirements and other terms of the plan approved under section 2 of this 2003 Act. - (b) Notwithstanding paragraph (a) of this subsection, the State Accident Insurance Fund Corporation must make all reasonable efforts consistent with the goals of sections 1 to 7, 10 to 12 and 14 of this 2003 Act to transfer any assumed reinsurance liability. - (5) The State Accident Insurance Fund Corporation is not required to provide coverage for risks under this section that exceed the amount the director is authorized to credit against assessments in section 7 of this 2003 Act, but the State Accident Insurance Fund Corporation is liable for all risks that it covers under this section.
-[2003 c.781 \$1] - Sec.
-2. (1) The State Accident Insurance Fund Corporation shall submit to the Director of the Department of Consumer and Business Services and to the Office of Rural Health a plan for carrying out the provisions of section 1 of this 2003 Act.
-The director and the office shall approve the plan following a determination that the plan: - (a) Satisfies the purposes of sections 1 to 7 of this 2003 Act. - (b) Obligates the State Accident Insurance Fund Corporation to carry out the reinsurance program established under section 1 of this 2003 Act by any appropriate coverage, which may consist of financial reinsurance, on an insurer-to-insurer basis. - $\mbox{(c)}$ Provides administrative management for the reinsurance program. - (d) Is financially sound.
+1. (1) The State Accident Insurance Fund Corporation shall establish a reinsurance program for medical professional liability insurance policies issued by authorized insurers in the calendar years 2004, 2005, 2006, 2007, 2008, 2009, 2010 and 2011 to doctors of medicine and doctors of osteopathy licensed under ORS chapter 677 and nurse practitioners certified by the Oregon State Board of Nursing who: - (a) Have a rural practice that meets the criteria established by the Office of Rural Health that applied as of January 1, 2004, for purposes of ORS 315.613, excluding urbanized areas, as defined by the United States Census Bureau according to the most recent federal decennial census, pursuant to the authority of the United States Department of Commerce under 13 U.S.C.
+141. - (b) Hold an active, unrestricted license to practice medicine or are currently certified as a nurse practitioner: - (c) Have an in-force policy of medical professional liability insurance with an authorized insurer with minimum limits of coverage of \$1 million per occurrence and \$1 million aggregate; and - (d) Are willing to serve patients with Medicare coverage and patients receiving medical assistance provided under Medicaid in at least the same proportion to their total number of patients as the Medicare and Medicaid populations represent to the total number of patients in need of care in the rural areas of the counties in which the doctors or nurse practitioners practice, as determined by the Office of Rural Health.
+The Office of Rural Health shall establish by rule criteria for and procedures for the annual attestation of compliance by participating doctors and nurse practitioners with the requirements of this paragraph.
+The requirements of this paragraph do not apply to nurse practitioners participating in the program who are employed by licensed physicians. - (2) The reinsurance program established in accordance with this section must be carried out in accordance with the plan approved under section 2, chapter 781, Oregon Laws 2003. - (3) The coverage provided under the reinsurance program shall be priced by the State Accident Insurance Fund Corporation, in accordance with rate standards or percentage reductions determined by the Director of the Department of Consumer and Business Services after consultation with the Office of Rural Health, at rates that will significantly reduce premiums for doctors and nurse practitioners to whom this section applies so as to make the medical professional liability insurance reasonably affordable. - (4)(a) The State Accident Insurance Fund Corporation may provide coverage as authorized in this section on such terms and conditions as the State Accident Insurance Fund Corporation determines to be reasonable, subject to the requirements and other terms of the plan approved under section 2, chapter 781, Oregon Laws 2003. - (b) Notwithstanding paragraph (a) of this subsection, the State Accident Insurance Fund Corporation must make all reasonable efforts consistent with the goals of sections 1 to 7, 10 to 12 and 14, chapter 781, Oregon Laws 2003, to transfer any assumed reinsurance liability. - (5) The State Accident Insurance Fund Corporation is not required to provide coverage for risks under this section that exceeds the amount the director is authorized to credit against assessments in section 7, chapter 781, Oregon Laws 2003, but the State Accident Insurance

+Fund Corporation is liable for all risks that it covers under this section.